mohantypunit/pp02/README.md

 We can install all the above tools using the Chocolatey package manager on Windows.

-Follow the following links to install the above tools using Chocolatey
+Follow the links to install these tools (you can use chocolatey to inistall rest of the tools by just runnig `choco install <app_name>`)

  -  [Chocolatey](https://chocolatey.org/install)
  -  [Docker Desktop](https://chocolatey.org/packages/docker-desktop)